olga-sorokoletova/Security-Mitigations/Securing AI Model Weights/README.md

 [^6]: **Security Level 3 (SL3):** A system that can likely thwart cybercrime syndicates or insider threats (OC3), a Security Benchmark, referenced by General-Purpose AI Code of Practice as RAND SL3 benchmark that AI providers are committed to follow: *Signatories commit to implementing security mitigations designed to thwart attempts to obtain such weights and associated assets by highly motivated and well-resourced non-state actors, including insider threats, in line with the RAND SL3 benchmark*, Commitment 12.
 Security mitigations.

+### AI-Specific Security Mitigations (AI Model Resilience)
+- MODEL ROBUSTNESS
+  - 1. Input Reconstruction (Adding pre-prompt or random noise to the user prompt)
+  - 2. Adversarial Training (Adding adversarial examples to the training dataset)
+  - 3. Adversarial Input Detection (Classifier AI model that checks whether the user input is adversarial)
+  - 4. Adversarial Output Detection (Classifier AI model that checks whether the output is the result of malicious activity)
+- ORACLE PROTECTION
+  - 5. Limitations on the number of inferences using the same credentials
+  - 6. Output Reconstruction (outputs are randomly modified after inference)
+  - 7. Constant inference time (so that computation running time doesn't depend on the weights' values)

+# Insights from Expert Opinions

+**1. Confidential computing** (*Security During Transport and Use* section of SL4) $-$ a technique for securing data while in use by ensuring a hardware-based trusted execution environment (TEE), is used to secure the weights.
+The use of confidential computing in GPUs is still nascent and may not be production-ready, but it is an important remark because of an overwhelming consensus by experts regarding its importance.
+Because confidential computing is a broader paradigm that can be used for a variety of security goals, it is important that it is implemented to provide the model weights with sufficient confidentiality.

+**2. Model Extraction:** expert opinions vary widely in how plausible they think it is to infer the model weights from examining enough query responses, ranging from very easy to obviously infeasible.
+Clearly, more research is needed on this front.

 # Literature
 ### Reports of AI-Specific Attacks and Vulnerabilities
 - NVIDIA, “Product Security"